cobyism/dciy/README.md

 or anything else—all DCIY does is provide a web interface for checking out Git repositories and running CI on them, all as the same user (you) that is firing up the DCIY server.

+### A note about security

+DCIY runs all commands on your behalf, so it’s probably not a good idea to use DCIY in situations where you’re concerned about security.
+It is your responsibility to ensure that you trust the contents of the branches you build, and that you shut down the DCIY server when you’re not using it.

+I’d love to find ways of making this less of an issue in the future, such as providing a way to easily sandbox the build process (using some combination of technologies like Vagrant and Docker, maybe?), but even if that happens, it’s still important to be aware of what code you’re running on your machine.

 ## Getting DCIY running

 Run these commands from your terminal to get set up for hacking on this locally: